Ewing and Muriel Kauffman Memorial Garden

 The Ewing and Muriel Kauffman Memorial Garden is a 2-acre botanic garden and part of the Kauffman Legacy Park, located in Kansas City, Missouri.
-It is maintained in a collaborative effort by the Ewing Marion Kauffman Foundation and Powell Gardens.
+It is maintained by the Muriel McBrien Kauffman Family Foundation.
 The gardens are located near Country Club Plaza and the main campus of University of Missouri–Kansas City.
 The Kauffman Memorial Garden is enclosed by limestone walls and has brick paths and seating areas.
 The garden showcases five designs.

 Five Designs

 The Allee: Peking Tree Lilacs shading billowing blue Endless Summer Hydrangeas and other seasonal flowers are found in the entrance of the garden.
 Allee is a French word meaning, "a walkway lined with trees or tall shrubs."

 Green Garden: The Green Garden’s centerpiece is where water jumps in a playful octagonal pool.
 It is bordered on the south by a pergola of overhead planter boxes filled with cascading seasonal flowers that create a space where Mrs. Kauffman’s favorite flower, the gardenia, can be found during the growing season.
 Four beds surround each corner of the garden containing spring-blooming magnolias.

 Orangery: The “orangery” flanks the north side of the green garden and offers a sheltered gathering place for visitors and a site for seasonal plants, and in winter, the garden's citrus, camellia and gardenia collections.
-The garden's orchid collection can also be found in the "boots" of the orangery's four large pindo palm trees.
+The garden's orchid collection can also be found in the "boots" of the orangery's two large pindo palm trees.

 Parterre Garden: The Parterre “Canal” Garden is home to a long pool, where bronze figures Jazz I and Jazz II, by local artist Tom Corbin dance in the water.
 The long canal pool is lined with a colorful display of annuals and tropicals that change with each season.
 Paths behind rows of flowering crabapples feature long borders of perennials.

 Secret Garden: The secluded Secret Garden behind the conservatory features its own distinctive watery accents and a quiet spot for reflection.